Subscribe to the FWD: by Selzy email marketing digest and get actionable tips, trends, and 21 growth ideas to try today.

 Here are a few tips for improving the CTR:

 Conversion rate is the percentage of delivered emails that resulted in a desired action or outcome.
-The action can be anything, depending on your business — e.g., purchase for an e-commerce store, trial or purchase of a paid subscription plan for SaaS.
-It can also be action from earlier in a buyer’s journey — like a download of a white paper.
+The action can be anything, depending on your business — e.g., purchase for an e-commerce store, trial, or purchase of a paid subscription plan for SaaS.
+It can also be an action from earlier in a buyer’s journey — like a download of a white paper.

 Here is how to calculate it: